-There are too many instances whereby we neglected ourselves just to please the people around us to

-    avoid conflicts.
-While it is not a bad thing, you may have realized that over the time, you lose

-    your own voice of thinking, opinion and need.
-You are stuck in the paradigm of going with the flow

-    or be a people pleaser.
-And you know that it needs to be change.
+There are too many instances whereby we neglected ourselves just to please the people around us to avoid conflicts.
+While it is not a bad thing, you may have realized that over time, you lose your own voice of thinking, opinion, and need.
+You are stuck in the paradigm of going with the flow or be a people pleaser.
+And you know that it needs to be changed.

 Assertive vs Aggressive

 Assertiveness is based on balance.
 It requires being forthright about your wants and needs, while still considering the rights, needs and wants of others.
 When you’re assertive, you are self-assured and draw power from this to get your point across firmly, fairly and with empathy.

 Some of the assertive behaviour includes but not limited to: